The project is accepted, the requirements are clear; but where to start to carry out our development?

 Unfortunately, in software development, it’s often only at a late stage of the project that the team realizes that the tools or libraries chosen in the beginning can cover many more features than needed.
 The price to pay?
 A heaviness (and even sometimes slowness) of the application that can sometimes require an important investment of time in order to remove what’s unnecessary.

-We have learned from our mistakes, so let’s choose the components of our application according to the need.
+learn from our mistakes, and (better!) choose the components of our application

-The mentality of choosing according to the need is very widespread and taught during Agile transitions.
-We will therefore wait until we need to save our data before choosing the database.
-There might be an important detail to take into account that will have us choose an option rather than another.
+The “choose what you need” mentality is widespread and promoted during Agile transitions.
+We wait until we need to back up our data before choosing a database, as there may be an important detail to consider that will make us choose one option over another.

-Since versatility is important to our team, every task can be done by any member of the team.
-A less experienced colleague might have to make this technological choice.
-We count on collaboration and take for granted that he will ask for help if need be.
-But this person has taken time to read the documentation.
-He feels confident that he can do the job alone.
-The result?
-At the end of the sprint, the new technology is integrated to the source code of our application in a way that does not please everyone!
+At Done, versatility is important within the team.
+That’s why any task can be carried out by any member of the team.
+It’s therefore possible that a less experienced colleague will have to make this technological choice.
+We rely on peer support and collaboration, and take it for granted that he or she will ask for help if necessary.
+We make sure that this person has taken the time to read the documentation, that he or she feels confident to do the job alone, and so on.
+And the result?
+At the end of the sprint, the new technology has been integrated into our application’s source code in a way that normally pleases everyone!

-Once again, the consequence is an investment of time than can sometimes remain unseen for a long time.
-We will need a developer with a rather critical mind to question the initial decision before realizing that hours of work have been spent trying to circumvent a problem that was simply considered a given.
-The more the project advances, the more this number of hours can be important.
-What will the Product Owner think, he who manages the budget?
+Once again, the consequence is an investment of time that can sometimes go unnoticed for a long time.
+A developer will need to be critical enough to question the initial decision before realizing that hours of work have been spent trying to get around a problem that was simply taken for granted.
+The more advanced the project, the greater the number of hours spent.
+What will the Product Owner, who manages the budget, think?

-Let’s decide as a team and optimize our environment
+decide as a team and optimize the environment

-- Benefit from the knowledge of all the team members;
+- Draw on the knowledge of the whole team;

-- Eliminate manual and repetitive tasks (as much as possible);
+- Eliminate manual and repetitive tasks (wherever possible);

-- Take for granted that all might not have the same configuration;
+- Assume that not everyone has the same configuration;

-- Document the development while thinking of future developers or about the possible production of the application.
+- Document development, with an eye to future developers or the eventual production release of the application.

 Let’s address each point one at the time…